Edward Porter Alexander: Later life

 Alexander was selected to give the Confederate veteran's speech on Alumni Day during the centennial celebration at the United States Military Academy on June 9, 1902.
 The speech was so well received that it was reprinted in The New York Times in its entirety in the 15 June 1902 edition.
 The Times referred to the speech as "decidedly the feature of Alumni Day."
-The audience included President Theodore Roosevelt as well as Alexander's former commander, General Longstreet.
+He had a stroke in September 1902, and continued to have similar medical issues thereafter.
+In January 1910, Alexander has a severe stroke, which was followed by an arteriosclerosis diagnosis.
+He died on April 28, 1910, at Savannah, having fallen into a coma the day before.

 After the war, Alexander became a well-respected author.
 He wrote many magazine articles and published his Military Memoirs of a Confederate: A Critical Narrative (1907), praised by Douglas Southall Freeman as "altogether the best critique of the operations of the Army of Northern Virginia."
 Long after his death, it was realized that Alexander had produced the Military Memoirs, which sought to be a professional work of military history and analysis, after a long effort of editing a collection of much more personal memoirs that he had started compiling during his time in Greytown, Nicaragua, at the behest of his family.
 Those earlier memoirs were edited and published posthumously in 1989 as Fighting for the Confederacy: The Personal Recollections of General Edward Porter Alexander, edited by Gary W. Gallagher.

 Unlike such Confederate officers as Jubal Early and William Pendleton, Alexander eschewed the bitter Lost Cause theories of why the South was doomed to fail, given the overwhelming superiority of the North.
 He was willing to express in writing his criticisms of prominent Confederate officers, including General Lee himself.
 Many historians regard Alexander's memoirs as among the most objective and sharpest sources produced by a Civil War combatant.
 David Eicher called Fighting for the Confederacy "a superb personal narrative with a good deal of analysis of Lee's operations ...
 Dramatic and revealing, an important source on the general, his fellow officers, and the Army of Northern Virginia."
 Alexander's other books include Railway Practice (1887) and Catterel, Ratterel (Doggerel) (1888).
 Alexander died in Savannah, Georgia and is buried in Magnolia Cemetery, Augusta, Georgia.
 In 2006 he was inducted into the Georgia Aviation Hall of Fame.

-In popular culture

-Alexander was portrayed by James Patrick Stuart in the 1993 film Gettysburg and its 2003 prequel Gods and Generals.

-In the alternate history novel How Few Remain, Alexander continues his career as a brigadier general in a victorious Confederacy.

-Alexander is a character in the alternate history novels Gettysburg: A Novel of the Civil War (2003), Grant Comes East (2004), and Never Call Retreat: Lee and Grant: The Final Victory (2005) by Newt Gingrich and William Forstchen.

-Alexander is featured as a point of view character in "Cain at Gettysburg" by Ralph Peters.